Josh Williams (running back): Professional career

 Williams signed with the Tampa Bay Buccaneers as an undrafted free agent on May 9, 2025.
 He was named the fourth-string running back on the final 53-player opening roster for the 2025 season.
-His first carries came in Week 8 against the New Orleans Saints.
+Williams' first carries came in Week 8 against the New Orleans Saints.
+On January 8, 2026, he signed a reserve/futures contract with the Buccaneers.